nextflow-io/nextflow/docs/overview.md

 ## Scripting language

-Nextflow is a workflow language, based on [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) and [Groovy](https://groovy-lang.org/), which is designed to make it as simple as possible to write scalable and reproducible pipelines.
-In most cases, users can leverage their existing programming skills to develop Nextflow pipelines, without the steep learning curve that usually comes with a new programming language.
+Nextflow is a workflow language based on [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) and [Groovy](https://groovy-lang.org/).
+It is designed to simplify writing scalable and reproducible pipelines.
+In most cases, users can leverage their existing programming skills to develop Nextflow pipelines without the steep learning curve that usually comes with a new programming language.

-Read the {ref}`script-page` page to learn about the Nextflow scripting language.
+See {ref}`script-page` for more information about the Nextflow scripting language.

 ## Configuration options